«

 2. A 5.7 km hike to the summit combined with a 3.3 km canoe paddle in from Bell Lake (easily accomplished in a day)

-Below details the route to Silver Peak from Bell Lake:
+Below details the route to Silver Peak via Bell Lake:

 From Toronto, take Highway 400/69 north past Barrie and Parry Sound.
 29 km past the French River turn left (West) on 637.
 At kilometer 36 on 637, there will be a gravel road turn off at the right (North) to the Bell Lake Access point.
 Depending on the time of year, parking permits may not be available at Bell Lake and will need to be bought at the George Lake Park Office, which is 20 km further along on 637.
 There may be a sign at the turn off indicating the status of the Bell Lake permit office.
 Camping/backcountry passes are not needed if this is a day trip outing.
 It’s a 9 km drive from 637 to the parking area at Bell Lake.
-Canoe rentals are available from Killarney Kanoes from May to October, however if the rental office is not manned, announce your arrival by directing your car high beam lights from the docks towards the house on the island across the lake. (and if that doesn’t work try honking).
+Canoe rentals can be arranged at Bell Lake.

 With a canoe, it is a easy 3.3 km paddle north around the head of land and then west to the narrows.
 The landing for the portage at the end of the lake is a muddy bog.
 Be careful bringing the canoe ashore here.
 Optionally, bring a chain and lock to secure the canoe to a tree, as it’ll be left here for the remainder of the day.